 Unfortunately, pain will not go away by itself unless the causes are addressed.
 We always find that the earlier we treat the condition, the quicker it resolves.

 At PhysioActive, we’re also having success with the use of shockwave therapy.
 This has been useful in treating long-term chronic heel pain, helping to break down scar tissue adhesions and to promote a healing response at the site of injury.
 Prevention is always a fascinating topic.
-Footwear and strengthening/stretching are very important, because the anatomical structure of the foot is impossible to change.
+Footwear and strengthening/stretching are very important, because the anatomical structure of the foot and ankle is impossible to change.
 The way that our joints and ligaments allow movement is generally fixed.
 What we can do, however, is to improve the strength and fitness of the muscles around the foot to support and unload pressure from the plantar fascia.
 This includes small muscles underneath the arch, as well as the calf.

 What about people with flat feet?